-When a child is swamped by difficult and muddled feelings it is hard for them to articulate what is troubling them.
-They often don’t want to upset their parents by talking to them about their concerns and can end up bottling it all up.
+When a young person is swamped by difficult and muddled feelings it is hard for them to articulate what is troubling them.
+They often don’t want to upset their family by talking to them about their concerns and can end up bottling it all up.
 Worries can include bullying, family relationships and friendships, and can result in angry outbursts or withdrawn behaviour.

-I have trained and worked in a school setting with Place2be, a children's counselling organisation, and currently counsel 5-18 year olds for a family mediation service, seeing children and families who are struggling with divorce or separation and related issues.
+I have trained and worked in a school setting with Place2be, a children's counselling organisation, a family mediation service, seeing children and families who are struggling with divorce or separation and in a young person’s residential care home.

 When a loved one dies it can be the single most distressing experience that we will ever face.
 We can be unprepared for the physical and emotional reaction to our loss and find ourselves overwhelmed by the enormity of our feelings.